Terms and Conditions

 The Company shall not be liable for any loss or damage, including consequential loss or damage, arising from delay in delivery or failure to deliver the print material, either whole or in part, due to circumstances beyond its control.

-The failure of the Company to deliver shall not entitle either party to treat the contract as cancelled.
+The failure of the Company to deliver shall not entitle either party to treat the contract as canceled.

 Should the Client leave it to the Company to arrange carriage for delivery of goods, then all and any additional costs associated with that delivery shall be added to the Price and shall be due and payable in accordance with the Payment Terms.